 \section{Statement of Need}

-Graph diffusion is a fundamental task in graph learning, which aims to predict future graph cascade patterns given source nodes.
-Conversely, its inverse problem, graph source localization, though rarely explored, stands as an extremely important topic: it focuses on the detection of source nodes given their future graph cascade patterns.
-As illustrated in Figure \ref{fig:example}, graph diffusion seeks to predict the cascade pattern $\{b,c,d,e\}$ from a source node $b$, whereas graph source localization aims to identify source nodes $b$ from the cascade pattern $\{b,c,d,e\}$.
-Graph source localization spans a broad spectrum of promising research and real-world applications such as rumor detection \cite{evanega2020coronavirus}, tracking of sources for computer viruses, \cite{kephart1993measuring}, and failures detection in smart grids \cite{amin2007preventing}.
+Graph diffusion is a fundamental task in graph learning, which aims to predict future information diffusions given information sources.
+Its inverse problem is graph source localization, which is an extremely important topic even though rarely explored: it focuses on the detection of information sources given their future information diffusions.
+As illustrated in \autoref{fig:example}, graph diffusion seeks to predict the information diffusion $\{b,c,d,e\}$ from a source node $b$, whereas graph source localization aims to identify the source node $b$ from the information diffusion $\{b,c,d,e\}$.
+Graph source localization spans a broad spectrum of promising research and real-world applications such as rumor detection \cite{gallotti2020assessing}, tracking of sources for computer viruses\cite{kephart1993measuring}, and failure detection in smart grids \cite{amin2007preventing}.
+Please refer to the survey paper \cite{jiang2016identifying} for more information.
 Hence, the graph source localization problem demands attention and extensive investigations from machine learning researchers.

-Some open-source tools have been developed to support the research of the graph source localization problem due to its importance.
+Due to its importance, some open-source tools have been developed to support research of the graph source localization problem.
 Two recent examples are cosasi \cite{McCabe2022joss} and RPaSDT \cite{frkaszczak2022rpasdt}.
-However, they missed comprehensive simulations of information diffusion, real-world benchmark datasets, and up-to-date state-of-the-art source localization approaches.
-To fill this gap, we propose a new library GraphSL: the first one to include both real-world benchmark datasets and recent source localization methods to our knowledge, which enables researchers and practitioners to easily evaluate novel techniques against appropriate baselines.
-These methods do not require prior knowledge (e.g. single source or multiple sources), and can handle graph source localization based on various diffusion simulation models such as Independent Cascade (IC) and Linear Threshold (LT).
+However, they do not support various simulations of information diffusion, and they also miss real-world benchmark datasets and state-of-the-art source localization approaches.
+To fill this gap, we propose a new library GraphSL: the first one to include real-world benchmark datasets and recent source localization methods to our knowledge, enabling researchers and practitioners to evaluate novel techniques against appropriate baselines easily.
+These methods do not require prior assumptions about the source (e.g. single source or multiple sources) and can handle graph source localization based on various diffusion simulation models such as Independent Cascade (IC) and Linear Threshold (LT) \cite{shakarian2015independent}.
 Our GraphSL library is standardized: for instance, tests of all source inference methods return a Metric object, which provides five performance metrics (accuracy, precision, recall, F-score, and area under ROC curve) for performance evaluation.